-Report any change in address or telephone immediately to the attendance office.
-Also, if your parents or guardians receive new work telephone numbers, that information should be updated.
+Report any change in address or telephone immediately to the attendance office and provide new proof of residence.
 It is the responsibility of the parent or guardian to document the names of emergency contacts on the official enrollment card.
 Only persons listed on this information card are permitted to retrieve or have contact with the student.
 A valid form of identification will be required by any person visiting the campus.